ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/variance/contravariance.md

 > order that interfaces are considered is less well-defined.
 Rezolver applies a trivial
 > sort on the list of interfaces of the type such that generic interfaces appear before
 > non-generic interfaces; and any 'derived' interfaces before those that they 'inherit'.
+>
+> Finally, for array types, the `Array` runtime type is also always considered after all other
+> applicable types - except `object`.

 ## Disabling Contravariance (Advanced)